carbynestack/carbynestack.github.io/docs/community/gsoc.md

 We have an attractive mix of potential GSoC project proposals.
-Each project is rated according to effort (:material-timer-sand-empty:, either `175h` or `350h`) and complexity (:material-certificate-outline:, one of `Low`, `Medium`, or `High`).
+Each project is rated according to effort (:material-timer-sand-empty:, either `175h` or `350h`) and difficulty / complexity (:material-certificate-outline:, one of `Easy`, `Medium`, or `Hard`).
 While projects rated low complexity tend to require adapting a single or a small number of Carbyne Stack software components (like a microservice) only, those with high complexity require contributors to get a good understanding of the Carbyne Stack system as a whole or require in-depth knowledge of a single or a few components.